 If you want to control precisely the widths of columns in a table, first set the Layout Preference property in Page Setup to Fixed Width.
-While BIRT Studio lets you set a column's width, even if the layout type is Auto Expand Width, the actual width of the column is determined by other factors as described earlier.
+The option to set a column's width is not available if the layout type is Auto Expand Width.